Deficuet/UnityKt/README.md

                                 // Then it will look for the file under the directory "C:/path/to/asset/system/root/folder" which was
                                 // given to the manager.
 The file name comes from the mDependecies property of the AssetBundle object
                                 // in the same file as this Material object being in.
 The target file will be loaded using the same
                                 // reader config passed to the manager.
-Finally, PPtr will try to find the object in the new loaded file.
+Finally, PPtr will try to find the object in the new loaded files.
             ?.safeCast<Texture2D>()?.getImage()?.let { image ->
                 ImageIO.write(image, "png", File("C:/whatever/you/want/name.png"))
             }